fal-works/sneaker/README.md

 			describe("This should fail.");
 			assert(9999 < 1);
 		},
-		Fail // "Fail" means this case passes if it raises an exception" );
+		Fail // Fail means this case passes if it raises an exception" );

 	static var caseB2 = testCase(